pacgds1man/Online-Store/README.md

 [![H2 Database](https://img.shields.io/badge/H2%20Database-orange)](https://www.h2database.com/html/main.html)
 [![Docker](https://img.shields.io/badge/Docker-blue)](https://www.docker.com/)

-### This is a RESTfull project - an online store that contains the entities of the customer, order and delivery.
-It is connected to In Memory database, implemented basic authentication using different roles to access resources
+Online Store - this is RESTful application which is based on Spring Boot, and it processes the entities of the customer, order and shipping.
+It is connected to H2 In Memory database, implemented basic authentication and authorization with using different roles to access resources.
+Swagger is used for describing application API
 ![Schema](schema.png)

 - REST API
     - [OpenAPI Spec](http://localhost:8083/swagger-ui/index.html)